mattermost-community/mattermost-plugin-welcomebot/README.md

 For saving these messages, they are stored as KV pairs.
 Team message pairs have the prefix `teammsg_<team_id>` to distinguish them from the `chanmsg_<channel_id>` pairs.

-The dynamic messages take priority in the case that a team has both a config.json message, and a dynamic one assigned.
-This is to leverage the ease of deleting KV pairs, compared to editing the config.json in real-time.

 ## Development

 This plugin contains a server and webapp portion.